 VCRC Bladder and Bowel Clinic

-In light of the current COVID-19 Pandemic we are taking measures to minimise the risk to clients and staff.
+In light of the current COVID-19 Pandemic we continue to take strict measures to minimise the risk to clients and staff according to current regulations.

-Our current policy is to provide alternatives to face to face contact such as phone or video consultations wherever possible.
+Our current Stage 4 restrictions policy is to provide alternatives to face to face contact such as telehealth consultations wherever possible.

 Appointments are necessary – Consultations can be done by phone or video consultation – We work with all age groups, conditions and abilities.